Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 Libvirt Version: 8.6.0

+---

 Please backup your XML before making these changes

 # Adding NVIDIA Devices

 1) First, make sure your GPU is binded to VFIO, you can check by typing `lspci -ks 01:00.`

-The output should list the "Kernel driver in use" as vfio-pci, for example, this is mine
+The output should list the "Kernel driver in use" as vfio-pci, or pci-stub, for example, this is mine

 ```
 [user@legion ~]$ lspci -nks 01:00.